-This is the Privacy Notice (also known as a 'Fair Processing Notice') for the University Hospitals of North Midlands NHS Trust (sometimes referred to as the 'Trust' or 'UHNM'), it describes what we do with the personal information we collect about you.
-It tells you:
+This is the Privacy Notice (also known as a 'Fair Processing Notice') for the University Hospitals of North Midlands NHS Trust.
+(UHMM), who is a data controller and therefore is able to decide the purposes for which any personal information is used.

 - What information we collect about you

 - Who we may share your information with

 A copy of the Privacy Notice, Accounts and Expenditure information and Policies can be found via the Trust's Publication Scheme by clicking on the link further down the page below.
 A paper copy can also be provided on request.

 This page deals with identifiable information, legislated under the Data Protection Act (2018).
 If you wish to make a Freedom of Information Request (i.e. corporate, non-identifiable information, please click HERE

 How We Protect Your Information:

 - UHNM complies with the Data Protection Act 2018 and the Information Commissioner's registration requirements